fingent-corp/gateway-opencart-mastercard-module/README.md

    - **Capture Payments**<br/>
 This feature lets you manually process payments for authorized orders directly from your system.
 It gives you more control over how payments are handled.

+   - **Void Transaction**<br/>
+The void transaction feature lets you cancel an order before it’s invoiced or completed.
+This option is usually available for ‘Authorize’ transactions, where the funds are reserved but not yet charged or billed.

 - **Full Refunds**<br/>
 You can refund the entire amount of the transaction back to the customer's account.
 This is helpful when a complete order needs to be cancelled or returned.